Former State Sen. Friend ousts Duda; county board could have second Boyle

 Mike Boyle won reelection after fending off a challenge by Metro Community College Board member Roger Garcia for the District 1 seat that Boyle has held since 1997.
 Tonya Ward finished third.
 Boyle has no opposition in November.

 In North Omaha and midtown’s District 3, Chris Rodgers, a major proponent of the justice center, fended off a challenge from Asit Goswami, a physician and affordable housing advocate making his first foray into politics.
-Rodgers, a Democrat, will be unopposed in November.2020 Nebraska primary voting
+Rodgers, a Democrat, will be unopposed in November.

 Post a comment as